guoyang9/UNK-VQA/README.md

-# UNK-VQA: Unanswerable Visual Question Answering
+# UNK-VQA: A Dataset and A Probe into Multi-modal Large Models' Abstention Ability
 ### A VQA dataset that includes unanswerable questions.
 #### Code contribution: Fangkai Jiao (90%) and Yangyang Guo (10%).